SiliconLabs/gecko_sdk/app/bluetooth/documentation/example/soc_thunderboard/readme.md

 [UG309: Thunderboard Sense 2 User's Guide](https://www.silabs.com/documents/public/user-guides/ug309-sltb004a-user-guide.pdf)

-After flashing the demo, the board starts to advertise, and after a 30 seconds timeout it goes into sleep mode.
+After flashing the demo, the board starts to advertise, and after a 30-second timeout it goes into sleep mode.
 It wakes up when the left button (BTN0) is pressed.
 The state diagram of the firmware is shown below.

 ![](readme_img1.png)